 Victoria Square & Metro

-📍 28is Oktovriou, Victoria Square, Athens 104 34
+📍 Patision, Victoria Square, Athens 104 34

 The nearest metro station (Line 1, green) and the historic Victoria Square with the statue of Theseus.
 Surrounded by dozens of jewelers, cafés and restaurants.

-🚶 From Patision to Ermou — one straight line
+From Patision to Ermou, in one line

 The whole route can be done on foot — from our door to Parliament it's about 3.5 km.
 If you want to do it faster, you can always take the metro from Victoria (5 min walk) to Omonoia or Syntagma.

-💡 Practical tips
+Practical tips

 - Early morning (before 10:00) Patision is quiet and ideal for a walk to the Museum.